How To Avoid Capital Gains Tax On Real Estate

 Using the example above, say you and your spouse sell your home, exceed the exclusion limit by $200,000, and move into your second home instead of buying a new one.
 This way, while you would still owe $30,000 in capital gains taxes, you wouldn’t worry about applying the profits from the home sale to a new home purchase.
 In addition, by making your second home your new primary residence, you can use the exclusion rule again in the future, provided you live in the house long enough.

 What Is A 1031 Like-Kind Exchange?

-The 1031 like-kind exchange, also known as a tax-deferred exchange, is a US tax law allowing you to defer capital gains taxes on the sale of an investment property by reinvesting the proceeds into a similar property.
+The other way to avoid or defer capital gains tax when buying a new home is the 1031 like-kind exchange, which is also known as a tax-deferred exchange.
+This is a US tax law allowing you to defer capital gains taxes on the sale of an investment property by reinvesting the proceeds into a similar property.
 As a result, investors can carry their investment capital through to another property without immediate tax consequences.
 Here are the main points to understand about the 1031 like-kind exchange:

 Say you purchased an apartment building 15 years ago for $500,000.
 Over the years, you made $200,000 of capital improvements to the property.
 In addition, the property's value has appreciated significantly, and you can now sell it for $1,300,000.